-A: Any athlete, coach, trainer, manager, administrator, or other official participating in, or who believes they should be allowed to participate in, or any member of USEF may file a grievance.
+A: Any athlete, rider, driver, vaulter, longeur, owner, lessee, coach, trainer, manager, administrator or official or any member of USEF may file a grievance.

 Q: Can I file a grievance prior to the submission of final definite entries, if a threat of a denial already exists?